Remote Learning Policy and Parent Information

 How should students submit work?

 This will vary for each subject and each task and a task may even be automatically submitted if it’s a quiz or online learning tool.
 Instructions will be in the lesson activities.
 If students are not sure, they should use their exercise book or complete and submit the work in the same place in which the activity is set.
-Work in exercise books can be photographed and uploaded to SMHW, if requested by the teacher.
+Work in exercise books can be photographed and uploaded to Arbor or Teams, if requested by the teacher.

 How can students get help?